noClaps/applause/README.md

   }
   ```

-- `completion`: Only applicable when `type` is "arg" or omitted.
+- `completion`: Only applicable when `type` is "arg", "option" or omitted.
 You can define a completion one of three ways:

   - If you do `completion:"files"`, it will autocomplete to files.
 This is useful to complete file paths.